 In the increasingly cashless world that we live in, most parents will open a savings account for their children even while their kids are still young.

 A savings account for your child is a sensible financial decision.
 Firstly, it allows you to set aside money meant for your child, rather than have this money mixed up with your own personal savings.
-Secondly, savings account for your child allows them to build up their own personal savings.
+Secondly, a savings account for your child allows them to build up their own personal savings.

 For example, when they are young, money from their Chinese New Year hongbao can be deposited into their savings account.
 When they are in their teens, they may have part-time jobs for which their savings account can be used to receive their salary.

-As they grow older and have their own ATM card, this will be the savings account from which money would be withdrawn from.
+As they grow older and have their own ATM card, this will be the savings account from which money would be withdrawn.

 - Differences Between A Child’s Savings Account And A Child Development Account (CDA)